saysayani11/A-structural-analysis-of-human-Casein-kinase-2-structures/README.md

    optimal movement of one structure over another is done with the help of a right body rotation+ translation algorithm implemented via Biopython, which gives a minimized RMSD value.
 5. B-Factor Analysis:
-   CA B-factor values were extracted and a chart was prepared that contained the min and max B Factor values for each PDB Structure.
+   CA B-factor values are extracted and a chart was prepared that contains the min and max B Factor values for each PDB Structure.

 For detailed information please download steps.docx file from the main repository